 James M. Flavin

-James M. Flavin is the head of the Homeland Protection and Air Traffic Control Division at MIT Lincoln Laboratory.
-In this role, he has responsibility for research, development, evaluation, and technology transfer for surveillance technology and decision support system architectures spanning air traffic control efficiency, airport surface safety, aircraft collision avoidance, border surveillance, and homeland air defense.
+James M. Flavin is principal staff in the Homeland Protection and Air Traffic Control Division at MIT Lincoln Laboratory.
+Prior to this role, he served as the division head, where he was responsible for research, development, evaluation, and technology transfer for surveillance technology and decision support system architectures spanning air traffic control efficiency, airport surface safety, aircraft collision avoidance, border surveillance, and homeland air defense.

 Before his appointment to division head, he was the associate head of the Homeland Protection and Air Traffic Control Division.
 Prior to that role, he served seven years as the leader of the Surveillance Systems Group, which focuses on the research and development of integrated sensing and decision-support systems for homeland protection and safe operation of aircraft within the U.S. air transportation system.